Ptiliidae: Life cycle and reproduction

-Ptiliidae have a short life cycle, with an egg-adult time of 32-45 days observed for three British species of Ptinella.
+Ptiliidae have a short life cycle, with an egg-adult time of 32–45 days observed for three British species of Ptinella.
 They can reproduce continuously under favourable conditions, with larvae often co-occurring with both teneral and fully hardened adults at different times of the year.
 The eggs are very large in comparison to the adult female (nearly half her body length) so only one egg at a time can be developed and laid.
 Thelytokous parthenogenesis is exhibited by several species, these only being known from females.

+Wing Morphology

+Ptiliidae have functional constraints that come with their generally small size, specifically for wings.
+Miniaturization leads to changes in wings structure & the number of veins.

+In the featherwing beetles, there's a presence of dysmorphia in the number of veins in the wings based on size; larger individuals have at least 5 veins present meanwhile the smaller featherwings have 3 or less.
+There's a reduction in the venation as the size of the Pitiliidae decreases.
+As the body size decreases more, wings show adaptations to allow for more efficient & effective flying; regardless of their small size and moderate-high winds.

+The number of marginal setae (mini-feathers) on the wings differs amongst large and tiny ptiliids.
+Bigger featherwings have around 200-300 setae and smaller ones have about 40 of them.
+For bigger featherwings, the wings are more solid during flight which allow for stronger lift & better flight control.
+However, they're heavier and require more energy for flight.
+On the other hand, smaller beetles have lighter & more porous wings that require less energy to use and is perfectly suited for their body.
+Although, these wings give the ptiliid less control during flight and a weaker lift.

 Ecology

 Adults and larvae are microphagous, feeding on the spores and hyphae of fungi, as well as other organic detritus.
 They are found in a wide variety of habitats, including rotting and fungus infested wood, tree holes, under kelp along shorelines and within or near ant and termite nests.

 Evolution

 Fossil ptiliids have been recorded from the Oligocene, roughly 30 million years ago from the Eocene, 46.2–43.5 million years ago, and from the Cretaceous Lebanese and Burmese amber, dated to 125 and 99 million years ago, respectively.